 Remember, this is, to date, the most important day in the boy’s life.
 Writing him a $20 check just isn’t appropriate in most cases.

 Most of the amounts for the Bar Mitzvah gifts listed here are in the $100-200 range, and I think that’s a fair range to think about if you decide you MUST give cash instead of a present.

 Since cash is the least personal gift you can give, I personally recommend giving somewhere at the higher end of that range, to make the gift a bit more memorable for him.

 OBVIOUSLY, how much you can afford to give as a Bar Mitzvah gift is a huge factor.
 Don’t go broke just to make the Bar Mitzvah boy happy!

-When deciding the amount, many people like to give multiples of $18 when giving money as Bar Mitzvah gifts.
-The reason for this has to do with a Jewish concept call “gematria”
+Many Jewish donation amounts are given as multiples of $18 – this applies when giving money as Bar Mitzvah gifts or at any other Jewish event.
+The reason for this has to do with a Jewish concept called “gematria”

 Gematria is a way to turn words into numbers.
 Each letter has a numerical value associated with that letter, and to get the Gematria of a word, you simply add up the numerical values of each letter in the word.

 The Hebrew word “Chai”, which means life, is spelled with the Hebrew letters “Chet” and “Yud”.
 Chet has a numerical value of 8, and Yud’s value is 10, for a total value of 18.

 So, that’s the reason why it’s common amongst Jews to use multiples of 18 – or multiples of chai – to determine the amount when giving money as a gift for any big event, such as by a wedding, when a baby is born, or, of course, a Bar Mitzvah.

 Do you have to do this?
 No, but it’s a cute idea that’s become popular amongst Jewish gift-givers.